What is written consent and what actions of the board of directors is behind it?

 Possible cons of written consent

-If even a single board member fails to sign off on an action, it’s necessary to call a meeting for approval.
-Then, suddenly, something that might have seemed relatively hassle-free now necessitates the various complexities of meetings.
-Meaning, in most cases, the company must follow the bylaw procedures of providing prior notice, quorum, and the required vote.
+If even a single board member fails to sign off on an action, it’s necessary to call a meeting to obtain consent.
+Suddenly, something that might have seemed relatively hassle-free now necessitates the various complexities of meetings.
+This means, in most cases, that the company must follow the bylaw procedures of providing prior notice, quorum, and the required vote.

 Plus, written consent is no substitute for the interpersonal connections built and established during meetings.